-First aid requirements are different for a low risk workplaces, such as offices, single person companies, retail stores without major warehouses and similar.
+First aid requirements are different for low-risk workplaces, such as offices, single person companies, retail stores without major warehouses and similar.

-On the other hand, there is an entirely different situation at in the mining industry, automotive workshops, businesses that require heavy machinery, and the like.
-Hospitality business is not without its challenges, either, although it cannot be compared to mining.
+On the other hand, there is an entirely different situation in the mining industry, automotive workshops, businesses that require heavy machinery, and the like.
+The hospitality business is not without its challenges, either, although it cannot be compared to mining.